An Unexpected Rational Blowdown

 A {\em picture deformation} of a decorated germ $(C, w)$ as above is a 1-parameter small analytic deformation $C^t$ equipped with a collection $p$ of marked points (for each $t$) such that

 (C-1) $C^t$ is a $\delta$-constant deformation,

 (C-2) the only singularities of the curve $C^t$ are transverse multiple points for all $t>0$,

-(C-3) the marked points $p_j$ are chosen on $C^t$, so that each intersection between two irredicible components is marked; additionally, there may be free marked points on each $C_i$ away from the intersections,
+(C-3) the marked points $p_j$ are chosen on $C^t$, so that each self-intersection and each intersection between two irredicible components is marked; additionally, there may be free marked points on each $C_i$ away from the intersections,

 {(C-4) each component $C_i^t$ carries $w_i$ marked points, counted with multiplicity of intersection.}